KNDS Narwhal

-The Nexter Narwhal is a type of remotely operated naval artillery turret made by the French company Nexter.
+The KNDS Narwhal is a type of remotely operated naval artillery turret made by the French company KNDS France.
 It houses a 20 mm autocannon based on the Nexter M621 and M693.
 The name "Narwhal" is a backronym of "NAval Remote Weapon, Highly Accurate, Lightweight".
 It is designed to fit warships of all types ranging from patrol boats to frigates to aircraft carriers, notably as a close-quarters self-defence weapon.

 Design

-Nexter offers two versions of the Narwhal:
+KNDS France offers two versions of the Narwhal: